 Big Sable Point Lighthouse Tours

 The Sable Points Lighthouse Keepers Association maintains the Big Sable Point Lighthouse, north of Ludington State Park.
-The lighthouse is open for tours daily 10am-5pm from May 1 to late October.
-You can climb to the top, or visit the gift shop, located in the originial Keeper's Quarters.
+The lighthouse is open for tours daily 10am-5pm from early May to late October.
+May 10-October 24, 2021.
+You can climb to the top, or visit the gift shop, located in the original Keeper's Quarters.
 Lighthouse in the Dunes Field Trips are available by registering in advance with Alan Wernette, State Park Naturalist, at (231) 843-9261.
 Or you can e-mail Alan at Wernettea@michigan.gov.

 Lighthouse History & FactsStanding on ground formerly known by French explorers as Grande Point au Sable, the Lighthouse Board recommended a beacon be placed in Ludington.
 In 1867, Big Sable Point Lighthouse was constructed, and on November 1 of that year, mariners as far as 19 miles out on the lake saw a constant white light for the first time.